EarthmanMuons/spellout/README.md

 A command-line application for transforming text strings into corresponding code words based on predefined [spelling alphabets][], like the NATO phonetic alphabet.
 These alphabets are designed to enhance verbal clarity, especially when spelling out words over low-fidelity voice channels.
-This library supports several standard alphabets and allows for customization to suit specific communication needs.
+This application supports several standard alphabets and allows for customization to suit specific communication needs.

 In operation, spellout preserves the original capitalization of letters by returning either lowercase or uppercase code words.
 It similarly converts known